If you’d rather read the PDF version, download it for FREE now!

 If you open the RAW on your computer to preview, it will look ugly and the colors will look flat and greyish.
 Don’t worry about that, this just means you have more detail in your photo 😀

 Open up the RAW image format in Lightroom and start to edit.
 You’ll see it come to life.

 I tend to start with the ‘auto’ button in the general settings.
 Lightroom usually does a pretty good job.
 And then you can start with the other sliders to edit the photo in your personal style.

-I’ll do a whole blog post on my Lightroom workflow.
-So stay tuned if you want to read more on the post processing editing.
+I did a whole blog post on my Lightroom workflow.
+So check it out if you want to read more on the post processing editing.

 The latest Lightroom version is available as a subscription, so you will always have the latest update etc …